marksmccann/froyo/docs/fundamentals/component-lifecycle.md

 1. `render`
 1. `update`

-When the component needs to be removed, the `destroy` must be called manually.
+When the component needs to be removed, `destroy` must be called manually.

 <br />